alexis-catherine/Academic-Webpage/content/post/NMDC-Champion/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Founded to support the long-term advancement of microbiome science, the National Microbiome Data Center is building an open-source, agile, integrated data system.
+Founded to support the long-term advancement of microbiome science, the National Microbiome Data Collaborative is building an open-source, agile, integrated data system.
 Our scientific mission is to provide comprehensive discovery of and access to multidisciplinary microbiome data.
 NMDC Champions understand and appreciate the value of well-curated data, and are willing to advocate for the importance of FAIR microbiome data.

 [Check it out!](https://microbiomedata.org/nmdc-champions/)